 Vitamin D is the sunshine vitamin.
 It’s a pro-hormone that allows your steroid hormones to get into the cells.
 You need at least 15-20 minutes of sunbathing (80% of your skin exposed without sunscreen) to make enough Vitamin D for your daily needs.
 If your serum levels are low, you may need to supplement with a triglyceride based Vitamin D to optimize your levels.
 Studies have shown that those populations with the longest longevity average 50 ng/dl of 25OH Vitamin D in their blood.

 4. Consume Enough Zinc

 Zinc is a mineral that is important for testosterone production.
 Too much zinc can dangerously lower copper levels, so it is best to get zinc from your diet, rather than supplementation.
 Zinc is found in meats and fish, raw milk, raw cheese, beans, and yogurt or kefir made from raw milk.
-Be sure to eat organic grass fed meats and diary products as conventional farming methods rely heavily on chemical fertilizers and pesticides which rob the soil of nutrients like zinc.
+Be sure to eat organic grass-fed meats and dairy products as conventional farming methods rely heavily on chemical fertilizers and pesticides which rob the soil of nutrients like zinc.

 5. Eat Enough Healthy Fat